cvat-ai/cvat/site/content/en/docs/manual/advanced/slice-and-join.md

 4. Click again on **Join masks** ![Join masks tool icon](/images/join-masks-icon.jpg) (**J**) to execute the join operation.

-Upon completion, the selected masks will be merged into a single mask.
+Upon completion, the selected masks will be joined into a single mask.

 ![Join masks gif](/images/joining-tool-02.gif)